luukasn/dotfiles/post_installation_script.md

 It would download nerd fonts and move them to ~/.local/share/fonts/[FontName]/
 howto: host the fonts in this dotfiles repo or in a http server.

+script would also add $HOME/.local/bin to the path